 As people age, their protein requirements go up, not down.
 However, their appetite typically drops, which makes it a challenge to eat optimal amounts of protein.

-Low protein intake can exacerbate the development of sarcopenia, or age-related lean mass loss.
-As lean muscle mass drops, the body becomes less efficient at utilizing and storing carbohydrates.
-Fat tissue begins to replace muscle on a pound for pound basis.
+In addition, as lean muscle mass drops, the body becomes less efficient at utilizing and storing carbohydrates.
+Fat tissue begins to replace muscle on a pound for pound basis